UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 That is, put a doctype tag at the top, before the html opening tag.

-(note that that may break an earlier test -- update that test!)
+(Note that that may break an earlier test.
+Update that test!)

 Step 9:
 -------

 **Adding Indentation**

 Be sure to read the instructions for this carefully -- this is a bit tricky.
-But it's also fairly straightforward once you "get it".
-The trick here is that a given element can be indented some arbitrary amount -- and there is no way to know until render time how deep it is.
+But it's also fairly straightforward once you "get it."
+The trick here is that a given element can be indented some arbitrary amount and there is no way to know until render time how deep it is.
 But when a given element is rendering itself, it needs to know how deep it's indented, and it knows that the sub-elements need to be indented one more level.
 So by passing a parameter to each ``render()`` method that tells that element how much to indent itself, we can build a flexible system.

 Begin by uncommenting the tests in the test file for indentation: